Sister Alma Rose Prays the Rosary and Other Snarfles of Information about Sister Alma Rose

 Me: Why do you pray to Mary the Mother of Jesus?

-Sister Alma Rose: Well, Miss Fanny, one of the reasons that the Roman Catholic Church has elevated Mary the Mother of Jesus almost to divine status is that many of the peoples that the Church was trying to convert in the early days practiced goddess worship, often associating the goddess with the earth — and even today we speak of “Mother Nature.”
+Sister Alma Rose: Well, Miss Fanny, one of the reasons that the Roman Catholic Church has elevated Mary the Mother of Jesus almost to divine status is that many of the peoples whom the Church was trying to convert in the early days practiced goddess worship, often associating the goddess with the earth—and even today we speak of “Mother Nature.”
 Those long-ago Christian missionaries knew that the better they could weave pagan and Christian traditions, the more likely the pagans were to accept Christianity.

 Me: Thank you, Sister Alma Rose.
 Now then, how do you use the Rosary in a way that is different from how Catholics use the Rosary?